marcb90/marcb90/README.md

 - 👋 Hi, I’m Marc
-- 👀 I’m interested in all things Apple and the occasion python projec
+- 👀 I’m interested in all things Apple and the occasion python project
 - 🌱 I’m currently learning SwiftUI